 “The response to questions from Imperva’s support is incredibly quick.
 We get responses on the average in two to three hours, letting us respond when an inquiry from within the Group calls for a prompt reply.
 When a prompt reply looks to be difficult, Imperva’s support quickly informs us of this in the form of a preliminary response,” says Sakamoto.

-Having clearly outlined the obvious effects of implementing Incapsula, Sakamoto also sees the role of Incapsula in future system planning.
+Having clearly outlined the obvious effects of implementing Imperva, Sakamoto also sees the role of Imperva in future system planning.
 “Our department essentially engages in digital marketing with a focus on the website.
 We are planning to move beyond the current domain and gradually expand our websites to increase visitor inflow.
-I think defense through Incapsula will become more important than ever.
+I think defense through Imperva will become more important than ever.
 At the same time, the fact that we can offer reliably secured services is something that I want to properly communicate to customers.”